texfaq/texfaq.github.io/FAQ-nonpdfsp.md

-More amenable to correction, but more confusing, are packages (such as [`color`](https://ctan.org/pkg/color), [`graphics`](https://ctan.org/pkg/graphics) and [`hyperref`](https://ctan.org/pkg/hyperref)) that specify a ''driver''.
+More amenable to correction, but more confusing, are packages (such as [`color`](https://ctan.org/pkg/color), [`graphics`](https://ctan.org/pkg/graphics) and [`hyperref`](https://ctan.org/pkg/hyperref)) that specify a "driver".
 These packages have plug-in modules that determine what `\special` (or other commands) are needed to generate any given effect: the `pdftex` driver for such packages knows not to generate `\special` commands.
 In most circumstances, you can let